Ethereum technical analysis: ETH/USD critical demand zone holds the price for now

 Editors’ Picks

-Top 3 price prediction Bitcoin, Ripple, Ethereum: The market moves backward to December 2018
+Top 3 price prediction Bitcoin, Ripple, Ethereum: Die-hard battle between bulls or bears

-Of the 3+1 assets that I analyze daily, only the ETH/BTC and BTC/USD pairs remain above their 200-period simple averages.
-In the case of ETH and XRP, the recent declines have sent prices well-below these medium-term support levels.

-Litecoin gets back to the lower border of the channel - where from here?
+The BTC/USD is traded at $7,943 and plays recklessly with the support of the long-term bearish channel ceiling.
+You can't rule out a raid into the channel, which can trigger a lot of stops and panic sellers.

 Bitcoin weekly forecast: Let the altcoin season begin